js-factory/hoc/README.md

 # hoc

-hoc provide a simple apis to create javascript reusable components.
-It provide an abstraction from underlying framework, helps reuse the same component for different libraries with minimum code changes.
+hoc provides a simple APIs to create reusable javascript components.
+It provides an abstraction from the underlying library use to manage these components.
+The abstraction enables teams to reuse the same components with different libraries with minimum code changes.

 ## Installation

 ```
 npm i -S @js-factory/hoc
 ```

 ## Motivation
-Modern frontend applications are getting complex day by day.
-It has to manage core business logic, even more complex layouts, and data.
-This is extremely important that frontend application architecture follows core software design principles.
+Modern frontend applications are getting complex every day.
+It has to manage core business logic, complex layouts, and data.
+It becomes necessary that frontend application architecture follows core software design principles.

 In [computer science](https://en.wikipedia.org/wiki/Computer_science), separation of concerns (SoC) is a design principle for separating a computer program into distinct sections, such that each section addresses a separate [concern](https://en.wikipedia.org/wiki/Concern_%28computer_science%29).